powsybl/powsybl.github.io/docs/user_stories/capacity_calculation_rsc.md

 <br />

 <img src="./images/Compute_SA.svg" style="vertical-align: bottom"/>
 The final set of remedial actions is validated through a security analysis.
-A security analysis is run needs an input variant, a set of parameters as a `securityAnalysisParameters` object and a set of contingencies as a `contingenciesProvider` object.
+A security analysis needs an input variant, a set of parameters as a `securityAnalysisParameters` object and a set of contingencies as a `contingenciesProvider` object.

 ```java
 SecurityAnalysis securityAnalysis = new Hades2SecurityAnalysisFactory().create(networkBe, computationManager, 0);